vrimar/mithril-portal/README.md

 # Mithril-Portal

-Mithril component for rendering components at different mount points
+Mithril component for rendering children to document.body

 ## Why